-Impacts Current Response(s) Potential reduction in native species and increased weed infestation.
-Potential reduction in success of re-sprouting of native plants after each fire.
-Significant reduction in above-ground material including leaf litter and logs, which are important habitats for native fauna species.
+- Impacts Potential reduction in native species and increased weed infestation.
+Potential reduction in success of re-sprouting of native plants after each fire. • Significant reduction in above-ground material including leaf litter and logs, which are important habitats for native fauna species.
 High mortality of native fauna species.
 Opportunities dependent upon high quality natural areas.
-The City provide a fuel load measuring kit and guidelines to landowners on minimising bushfire risk on their properties without affecting the vegetation on adjoining land.
-The City's Local Environmental Strategy 2019 includes an action to determine ecological fire requirements and to develop fire and biodiversity conservation procedures for the management of City reserves.
-The City currently maps fuel age and load to inform burning regime.
-Consult with technical experts from fire management background, fire ecologists, and local Indigenous representatives to develop an agreed approach for managing fire in areas of high ecological value.
-Application of State Planning Policy 3.7 Planning in Bushfire Prone Areas through the planning and development process to ensure appropriate separation between new development Additional Response(s) Use the NAPS to inform land use planning, avoiding further Ose the twill's to inform tand use planning, avoiding further subdivisions in high conservation value areas (Action 1.1).
-Consulting with technical experts from fire management background, fire ecologists and local Indigenous representatives and determine an agreed way forward for managing fire in areas of high ecological value, in accordance with the Bushfire and Biodiversity Management Guidelines (Action 3.8).
+Current Response(• The City provide a fuel load measuring kit and guidelines to landowners on minimising bushfire risk on their properties without affecting the vegetation on adjoining land. • The City's Local Environmental Strategy 2019 includes an action to determine ecological fire requirements and to develop fire and biodiversity conservation procedures for the management of City reserves.
+The City currently maps fuel age and load to inform burning regime. • Consult with technical experts from fire management background, fire ecologists, and local Indigenous representatives to develop an agreed approach for managing fire in areas of high ecological value. • Application of State Planning Policy 3.7 Planning in Bushfire Prone Areas and the Guidelines for Planning in Bushfire Prone Areas through the planning and development process to ensure appropriate separation between new development and vegetated areas.
+Additiona Response • Consulting with technical experts from fire management background, fire ecologists and local Indigenous representatives and determine an agreed way forward for managing fire in areas of high ecological value, in accordance with the Bushfire and Biodiversity Management Guidelines (Action 3.8).